I hate social networks

 The above works on basis of progression according to contribution

 The more value you bring to other users the faster you progress to more engaging users.

 The outer ring is the most local groups

-These would be organized in such a manner that diversity, age, and gender were considered and reflect society in its full spectrum.
+These would be organised in such a manner that diversity, age and gender were considered and reflect society in its full spectrum.
 The group would be no larger than 16 users as this has proven to be the optimum number of users to ensure engagement throughout.

 The second ring is national groups

 Here the most appreciated local contributors would be offered the chance to connect with similarly revered contemporaries.